jigpu/linuxwacom-wiki-archive/wiki/Input-wacom.md

 Building the Driver
 -------------------

+When compiling from a released version of input-wacom, gcc needs to be installed as well as linux kernel development headers.
+Examples of installing kernel headers for a couple of system types:

+    apt-get install linux-headers-$(uname -r)  # on Debian machines yum install kernel-devel                   # on Fedora machines

+Configuring and compiling the input driver is accomplished with a single command.

+    ./configure

-We provide a helper script *autogen.sh* that wraps the autotools steps.
+If compiling from a git clone, the configure script will not exist and you will need autoconf and automake tools to be installed to generate the support files.
+We provide a helper script *autogen.sh* that wraps executing the autotools steps as well as executing the configure step.
-First make sure you have the following tools installed: gcc, automake, autoconf and make.

-    ./autogen.sh --prefix=/usr --libdir=/usr/lib    # on 32 bit machines
-    ./autogen.sh --prefix=/usr --libdir=/usr/lib64  # on 64 bit machines
+    ./autogen.sh

 Installing the Driver
 ---------------------